bitcoin-dot-org/Bitcoin.org/README.md

 The wallet list is based on the personal evaluation of the maintainer(s) and regular contributors of this site, according to the criterias detailed below.

+Innovative wallets are exciting and encouraged, so if your wallet has a good reason for not following some of the rules below, please submit it anyway and we'll consider updating the rules.

 Basic requirements:

 - Sufficient users and/or developers feedback can be found without particularly concerning issues, or independent security audit(s) is available